 Taxis & Transportation Network Companies

-Taxis, taxi brokerages and taxi drivers are licensed by the City of Saskatoon and regulated under Bylaw No. 9651, the Vehicle for Hire Bylaw.
+Taxis, taxi brokerages, and taxi drivers are licensed by the City of Saskatoon and regulated under Bylaw No. 9651, the Vehicles for Hire Bylaw, 2019.

 Some taxis are equipped to provide wheelchair accessible service and can be requested through the taxi broker.
 Wheelchair accessible taxis must prioritize customers that require wheelchair accessible service.

-In order to apply for a Taxi Driver's License, you must be affiliated with a licensed taxi broker.
+In order to apply for a Taxi Driver's Licence, you must be affiliated with a licensed taxi broker.
 To begin the licensing process, please contact one of the licensed taxi brokers in Saskatoon.

 Transportation Network Companies